2025 Women's World Matchplay

-The 2025 Women's World Matchplay (known for sponsorship reasons as the 2025 Betfred Women's World Matchplay) was the fourth edition of the women's darts tournament organised by the Professional Darts Corporation (PDC).
-It was held at the Winter Gardens in Blackpool, England on 27 July 2025, taking place in the afternoon before the main tournament's final.
+The 2025 Women's World Matchplay (known for sponsorship reasons as the 2025 Betfred Women's World Matchplay) was a women's darts tournament that was held at the Winter Gardens in Blackpool, England on 27 July 2025.
+It was the fourth staging of the Women's World Matchplay by the Professional Darts Corporation (PDC), taking place in the afternoon before the main tournament's final.
 The total prize fund was £25,000, with the winner receiving £10,000 and earning qualification for the 2025 Grand Slam of Darts and the 2026 PDC World Darts Championship.

 The tournament, sponsored by Betfred, featured the top eight players on the one-year Women's World Matchplay Order of Merit, based on earnings won during the 2024 and 2025 seasons of the PDC Women's Series.
 Gemma Hayter and Kirsi Viinikainen made their debuts at the event.

 Beau Greaves was the defending champion, having defeated Fallon Sherrock 6–3 in the 2024 final.
 However, she lost 5–3 to Lisa Ashton in the semi-finals.
 Ashton went on to win the tournament by beating Sherrock 6–5 in the final to win the first Women's World Matchplay of her career.
-Sherrock missed 11 match darts to win the title; eight to win 6–4, and a further three to win 6–5.
+Sherrock missed 11 match darts to win the title—eight to win 6–4, and a further three to win 6–5.